Skip to cookie consent Skip to main content

 • Inability to bear weight

-Use the R.I.C.E method: Rest, ice, compression, and elevation.
+Use the R.I.C.E method: Rest, ice, compression, and elevation for suspected sprains or strains.

 • Rest: Avoid placing weight, or repetitively using, the injured area.